ChaseSizemore/portfolio-website-v1/readme.md

 ## About
-Welcome to my portfolio website powered by Notion!
+Welcome to my portfolio website powered by Notion

 ## Getting Started